Low-temperature quantum thermometry boosted by coherence generation: The state of probe for symmetric ancilla-probe interaction

 In its diagonal form, the above Hamiltonian can be written as~\cite{Levy_2014}

 where the transformed frequencies $\omega_{\pm}$ and the angle $\theta$ are given by

 The transformed Pauli operators in Eq.~(\ref{eq:dd}) have the form

 Recall that only the ancilla is coupled to the thermal bath in our scheme; in such a setup, the joint state of the ancilla-probe system can be found by writing a global master equation~\cite{Levy_2014}.
-At steady-state, the joint state of the ancilla-probe system is diagonal because of the imposition of rotating wave approximation in the derivation of the master equation, and it is given by~\cite{Levy_2014}
+At the steady state, the joint state of the ancilla-probe system is diagonal because of the imposition of rotating wave approximation in the derivation of the master equation, and it is given by~\cite{Levy_2014}